mbradds/pipeline-profiles/readme.md

 - Add better functionality for leaflet bubble size change on zoom: https://leafletjs.com/examples/zoom-levels/
 - Add in the html style changes requested by the web team (eg, replace all bold tags with strong)
 - Add method in EventTrend to include a gap when there are no events in recent years.
+- Fix some of the dynamic french text based on feedback from translation.
+- Standardize the number and date format methods.
+There are methods for this in `src/modules/langEnglish.js` but there are still instances of Highcharts.numberFormat scattered in the code.